Sneeky-Man/The_Project/BUGS.md

 ##### This bug is a big problem but is either not game breaking, or happens very irregularly
 * Grabbing the screen and moving it will cause the game to slow to about 30fps, causing bullets to fire faster
 * Using arcade.Text to draw text sometimes causes big red lines to appear.
 This is likely a bug within arcade.
+* When moving and aiming, the red line in not accurate to the cursor (probably because it's not taking into account the player movement)

 ### Minor
 ##### This bug is a minor problem, due to its lack of severity or extreme rarity